Lute Olson: Players developed at Arizona

 Throughout the nineties and 2000s, Arizona under Olson was one of the top producers of NBA talent in terms of number of alumni playing in the league.
 Many of these players (such as Steve Kerr, Mike Bibby, Jason Terry, and Gilbert Arenas) were not highly regarded on a national level in high school but flourished under Olson's system to eventually become college stars and productive NBA players.

 The basketball program at Arizona has been dubbed "Point Guard U" because of the numerous players who have excelled at that position, including Damon Stoudamire, Kerr, Bibby, and Terry.
 Additionally, point guards Reggie Geary and Matt Othick both played briefly in the NBA and Kenny Lofton went on to become an All-Star center fielder in Major League Baseball.
 All-American Jason Gardner (graduated in 2003), had been the only starting Arizona point guard to not have played any NBA minutes since before Steve Kerr in 1984, prior to Mustafa Shakur and Chris Rodgers in recent years.

-Despite this reputation, Arizona under Olson has also developed many outstanding shooting guards and swingmen: Sean Elliott, Gilbert Arenas, Jud Buechler, Khalid Reeves, Miles Simon, Michael Dickerson, Chris Mills, Richard Jefferson, Luke Walton, Andre Iguodala, Salim Stoudamire, Michael Wright, Ray Owes and Hassan Adams all excelled with the Wildcats, and many went on to stardom in the NBA.
+Despite this reputation, Arizona under Olson has also developed many notable shooting guards and swingmen: Sean Elliott, Gilbert Arenas, Jud Buechler, Khalid Reeves, Miles Simon, Michael Dickerson, Chris Mills, Richard Jefferson, Luke Walton, Andre Iguodala, Salim Stoudamire, Michael Wright, Ray Owes and Hassan Adams.
+Many went on to stardom in the NBA.

 Fewer Arizona big men have made such a big impact in the NBA, but Olson has coached several notables: forward Tom Tolbert and centers Brian Williams (later renamed Bison Dele), Sean Rooks, Loren Woods, and Channing Frye have also made careers in the NBA.

 Personal life

 Olson married Roberta "Bobbi" Russell in 1953.
 They were married for 47 years and had five children.
 Bobbi Olson died on January 1, 2001, of ovarian cancer, aged 65.
 The basketball court at UA is named the Lute and Bobbi Olson Court in her honor.

 In 2003, Olson married Christine Jack Toretti.

 On December 6, 2007, Olson filed for divorce from her.

 Olson married his 3rd wife in April 2010.

 On March 15, 2005, Olson's granddaughter, Julie Brase, is a coach in the WNBA.
+On March 23 2026, Julie Brase is an assistant coach for the Arizona Wildcats women's basketball team.

 Olson's grandson Matt Brase was a basketball player at Arizona from 2003 to 2005 and is an assistant coach for the Philadelphia 76ers.